htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     killed during that time, the attributes are never incremented.
-Given that the most obvious usage of these counter attributes is for the periodic user policy expressions (which are evaluated directly by the *condor_shadow* using its own copy of the job’s ClassAd, which is immediately updated in either case), and since the additional cost for aggressive updates to a busy *condor_schedd* could potentially cause major problems, the default is ``True`` to do
+Given that the most obvious usage of these counter attributes is for the periodic user policy expressions (which are evaluated directly by the *condor_shadow* using its own copy of the job's ClassAd, which is immediately updated in either case), and since the additional cost for aggressive updates to a busy *condor_schedd* could potentially cause major problems, the default is ``True`` to do